la2050/archive/_projects/2016/a-conference-inspiring-la-professionals-toward-a-net-zero-future-hosted-at-a-nonprofit-facility.md

   in one location.
 This collaboration will inspire and jump-start the much needed push towards a net zero future, one in which L.A.'s communities will be run by clean, renewable energy.
-project_image_2: 9065217005741-team88.jpg
-empty_column_1: ''
 organization_name: Verdical Group
 organization_website: www.verdicalgroup.com
-organization_name_2: Verdical Group
-organization_activity: >-
-  Verdical Group is a full-service green building consulting firm located in L.A. that is dedicated to advancing a more sustainable and healthy built environment for our community.
-ein: ''

 ---